Edwards Lifesciences’ work to manage Waste serves our Aspiration to Strengthen Our Communities.

 Hazardous Waste Disposal

 Edwards’ hazardous waste footprint includes both chemical and medical biohazardous substances.
 Approximately 75 percent of our impact stems from waste streams generated at our Irvine, Singapore and Horw manufacturing facilities.
-We reuse over 36 percent of total waste as fuel for cement kilns and energy plants or for use in water treatment facilities.
-We incinerate another 59 percent through waste treatment processing that renders it nonhazardous.
-Some of our locations receive financial benefits from their efforts.
-At Horw, for example, we receive an annual rebate for energy generated through the hazardous waste combustion.
+We reuse 33 percent of total waste as fuel for cement kilns and energy plants or for use in water treatment facilities.
+We incinerate another 64 percent through waste treatment processing that renders it nonhazardous.
+The remaining three percent is managed pursuant to risks, best practices and local regulatory requirements.
+Some of our locations realize financial benefits from their efforts.
+At Horw, for example, we receive an annual rebate for energy generated through hazardous waste combustion.

 Edwards limits pollution by recycling, incinerating or treating hazardous waste wherever technologically feasible.
 Our methods and costs of disposal vary based on country regulations, and include waste-to-energy, incineration, treatment, solidification and landfill.
-Waste-to-energy is common in the mainland United States, while we mainly use incineration and treatment in our Caribbean and Singapore locations.
-Edwards does not export hazardous waste outside of our host country’s borders.
+Waste-to-energy is common in the contiguous United States, while we mainly use incineration and treatment in our Caribbean and Singapore locations.
+Edwards does not export hazardous waste outside of our host countries’ borders.

-Due to growth in manufacturing production, our total solid waste consumption increased from 2010 to 2015.
-However, we tracked a 35 percent reduction when normalized by our revenue growth, and our disposal costs only increased by four percent.
+Due to growth in manufacturing production, our total solid waste consumption and disposal costs increased from 2010 to 2016.
+However, we tracked a 33 percent reduction when normalized by our revenue growth.
 We can attribute some of this success from our initiative to recycle product and packaging materials as “waste-to-energy” fuels.
 By 2020, our goal is to reduce solid and hazardous waste 20 percent from our 2015 baseline, normalized by revenue.

 Our Solid Waste Performance